 Try to keep active, eat a balanced diet and take time to relax and get some restful sleep.

-With so many stories out there, it’s easy to feel overloaded and stressed.
-While it’s important to say informed about what’s happening locally, try to strike a balance.
-Limit how much news you watch or listen to and make sure you stick to reputable sources.
+With so many stories out there, and 24-hour coverage, it’s easy to feel overloaded and stressed.
+If it's having a negative effect, take a break from the news or limit how much you watch or listen to.

 Good to know ...

 Local organisations offering mental health support include

 A free, confidential and anonymous telephone helpline service that is available on 0808 808 2121.
 The Line provides listening support and information to someone experiencing mental distress or if you are supporting someone in distress.
 Open 11am – 11pm every day.